koki-nakamura22/env-for-blog/content/posts/operating-vimeo-by-js.md

 ```

 ## Create a JavaScript to operating the Vimeo video.
-Finally, create a JavaScript file to operating a embedded Vimeo video.
+Finally, create a JavaScript file to operating an embedded Vimeo video.
 <br>
 First, load the Vimeo API in this file so that we can use this file as a common part.
 Next, recieve player id and button ids from caller by arguments, then setting any events.